Admission Requirements - Traditional Bsn Option

 - Interview at the discretion of the Admissions Committee

 - All prospective students must take a standardized nursing program admission exam as designated by the program prior to being evaluated by the Admissions Committee.
 While the Admissions Committee does not specify a benchmark, students should make every effort to attain as high a score as possible in order to strengthen their application for admission to the BSN program.
-From July 1st, 2016, there will be a $35 fee to register for the Kaplan exam.

 This information is not intended to be all inclusive, but rather as a guide for prospective students.
 Final program planning requires a completed application to Barry University and, if accepted, a meeting with a Nursing Admissions Advisor.